 Gamers often prefer boundary-based definitions (game rules usually depend on them), but RPGs are a center-oriented topic, hence the interminable debate.
 I propose that RPGs have no set boundaries, but rather a series of gradations toward other forms of entertainment, and that any attempt to draw borders between them is doomed to failure.
 Our only hope of defining RPGs is to define the center of the thing, to establish the distance and relationship between RPGs and other forms of fiction, other kinds of games, and other uses for social roleplaying:

 These four features define the center, as I perceive it, rather than setting boundaries.
-Lots of very interesting roleplaying games discard (or at least play very loosely) with the concepts above, and there are spectra within them as well as beyond them.
+Lots of games discard (or at least play very loosely) with the concepts above, and there are spectra within them as well as beyond them.
 Even a game entirely lacking some of the core features I describe doesn't necessarily become "not a roleplaying game" - it's just somewhere on the map away from the center and closer to the center of another game form, fictional medium, or roleplaying exercise.

-Examples of "neighboring" forms include computer games and solitaire gamebooks (which partially or entirely discard ideas 1, 3 and 4), story-telling games (which discard or dilute ideas 1 and 4), chatroom, post, and email RPGs (which soften ideas 2 and 3 to varying degrees), improvisational theater (which discards ideas 2 and 4 and adds physical performance before spectators) and LARPS (which dramatically dilute ideas 2 and 4 while adding physical performance within the context of the game).
+Examples of "neighboring" forms include computer games and solitaire gamebooks (which partially or entirely discard ideas 1, 3 and 4), story-telling games (which discard or dilute ideas 1 and 4), chatroom, post, and email RPGs (which soften idea 3 to varying degrees), improvisational theater (which discards ideas 2 and 4 and adds physical performance before spectators) and LARPS (which dramatically dilute ideas 2 and 4 while adding physical performance within the context of the game).

 Isn't that waffling?
 Aren't there